 - Sleeves should be held onto the bar using either an end cap (like seen on the B&R Bar below), or snap rings (like almost all Rogue bars.)
 If there is a bolt of any kind (usually a hex) sticking out of the end of the bar, you’re looking at the wrong bar.

 - Knurl should be moderate to slightly aggressive.
-Starting Strength has two heavy pulls (the deadlift and power clean), so you’re going to regret buying anything with a soft, baby knurl.
+Starting Strength has two heavy pulls (the deadlift and power clean), so you’re going to regret buying anything with a delicate, baby knurl.
 A center knurl should also be present for back squats.

 So I’ve eliminated most barbells already by suggesting you not spend anywhere near $100, so the question becomes: what bars can you use?

-Burgener & Rippetoe (B&R) Bar
+Burgener & Rippetoe (B&R) Bar of Olde and New

 This is the obvious bar choice for many folks following the Starting Strength program being that the Burgener & Rippetoe Bar was co-developed by Mark Rippetoe himself (alongside Coach Mike Bergener.)
 As you might expect, the B&R Bar meets and exceeds all of the bar requirements of the SS program, and it does so at a very reasonable price.

-My personal B&R is about four years old now and it’s not only still perfectly straight, but it spins flawlessly.
-The bare steel requires some maintenance to keep rust at bay; mostly for the first year or so while the bar develops a patina, but overall this is one of the best bars for the Starting Strength program, or any similar S&C program.
-It’s really a modern day classic.
+My personal York B&R is about five years old now and it’s not only still straight as an arrow but it spins like new.
+The raw steel requires some maintenance to keep rust at bay; mostly for the first year or so while the bar develops a patina, but at this point it’s minimal – mostly hands off.
+I’ll always be a huge fan of the York B&R, but good luck locating one.

 Rogue Matt Chan Bar